ansible/dci-partner-ansible/docs/overview.md

 **Remote CI:** This item represents your lab.
 It is an item that will hold the label that will be attached to job runs.
 Users of a team are associated with the Remote CIs they are allowed to interact with.
 Special Tests can be attached to specific Remote CIs.
 Remote CIs are owned by a "team", so the same name can be reused, e.g. Remote CI `net` can exist under "Ansible" and "cisco-nxos".

 **Test:** Set of tests that will be run on the deployed platform.
-Tests can be specified at different level.
+Tests can be specified at different levels.
 The Topic level, the Team level, the Remote CI level.

 **Job:** A run of a topic against a specific component.